Skip to main content

 Eligibility

 The Toronto Symphony Orchestra is committed to the support and development of orchestral repertoire that reflects the diversity of Canada.
 We welcome applications from diverse cultural and regional communities.
-Preference may be given to applicants who are members of one or more of the following groups: women, Indigenous peoples, persons with disabilities, and members of a visible minority.
+Preference may be given to applicants who are members of one or more of the following groups: women, BIPOC persons, and persons with disabilities.
+Open to all Canadian composers (citizens, permanent residents), with no age restrictions.

 • Works must not have been commissioned by a professional orchestra.